What Gift Grieving Parents Need

 Some things to consider:

 Things: Our instinct tells us to shower grieving friends with gifts, money or food.
 Food is very helpful in the first few days and weeks.
 Our suggestion is to send food that takes very little prep and is something that can be eaten in small quantities when the parents might not have a huge appetite.
+Visit Websites that are related to this and choose accordingly.
 Gifts of money are more easily managed if the family has a memorial set up, please check with the funeral home!

 Above all, thank you so much for being there when it matters the most.